-Fort Lauderdale Failure to Conduct The Observation Period Attorney
+Fort Lauderdale Failure to Conduct The Observation Period Attorneys

 If you were arrested for driving under the influence after taking a breath test, you need a Fort Lauderdale failure to conduct the observation period attorney to fight your charges.
 One of the ways in which your attorney may challenge the breath test results is by gathering evidence that shows what happened during the twenty-minute observation period before taking the test.
 Below is more information about this observation period, and how it may help you beat your charges.

 Video is Useful in Proving Failure to Conduct the Observation Period

 Many jurisdictions use video equipment during breath testing.
 This video surveillance equipment may be installed in a testing room at the police department, or an officer may be wearing a body cam.
 The video footage taken during the observation period is often the best evidence to prove the officer did not observe the defendant for the entire 20 minutes before administering the test.
 If the video footage proves this, the court may throw out the results, which is very helpful when trying to beat your charges.

 The 20-minute observation period that is required under Florida law is crucial.
 The purpose of this waiting period is to ensure the defendant does not regurgitate, burp, vomit, or consume unknown substances.
 All of these could alter the results of the test and render them inaccurate.